Kotlin Program to Convert Decimal to Binary (Using Recursion, Loop, Bitwise, and More)

 Method 1: Using While Loop and StringBuilder

-// Program 1: Convert Decimal to Binary using While Loop
+// Convert Decimal to Binary using While Loop

 fun convertUsingLoop(number: Int): String {